 Energy consulting companies provide energy audit reports to their clients that make specific recommendations for energy conservation and improved efficiency.
 They also provide information to clients about possible tax incentives for investing in alternative energy systems.
 Some companies in this sector sell, install, and maintain equipment such as solar panels, wind farms, geothermal systems, and bioenergy projects.

-Reusable Grocery Bags
+6. Reusable Grocery Bags

 A reusable grocery bag business looks to supply durable and decorative grocery bags, designed for multiple uses, to help reduce the reliance on plastic grocery bags.
 As more consumers decide to ditch the plastic bags, options for reusable shopping bags will become more and more popular.

 An insect farm, which can be managed on both a small and large scale, is a farm that breeds and raises insects.
 The commodities these insects produce can be used to make everything from candles to silk.
 Additionally, insect farmers sell their “product” as farm feed, for human consumption, as pollinators, and as natural pesticides.

 A community garden is an area of land on which members of the community can grow and harvest plants.
 Today’s community garden businesses rent out small, pre-specified portions of the garden to interested parties.
 Gardeners can plant flowers, crops, and similar plants.

 Any individual who enjoys gardening, running a garden, planting or harvesting crops is perfect for a community garden.
 Individuals who live in urban areas, too, are a good fit.
 Because community gardens can exist in urban or rural areas, those who thrive in crowded areas may find a home in a community garden.
 A successful community garden owner loves exploring the many variations of seeds, plants, and gardening options.
 Additionally, community garden owners can become part of The American Community Garden Association.